Dhara-95/CV/README.md

 #### Communication skills

 - In my previous career, effective and clear communication was essential in order to complete projects that involved a number of stakeholders from various different functions.
-- Working cross functionally in previous job roles has allowed me to gain confidence and strengthen my communication skills, which I believe is essential for pair programming within a junior developer role.
+- Working cross functionally in previous job roles has allowed me to gain confidence and strengthen my communication skills, which I believe is essential for a junior developer working within a wider team.

 #### Analytical skills